 Green building technologies are of great importance to provide large modern cities with the capability of environmental protection and sustaining development.
 It is highly desirable to develop a long-lasting, self-cleaning technology for outdoor paints and coatings to keep building surfaces clean.
 The team has developed a novel TiO2 additive with enforced self-cleaning efficiency covering a wider range of solar light spectrum, including visible light range.

 Self-cleaning additive, especially nano-sized TiO2, is the core material for various self-cleaning products on building surface.
 Unlike most of the commercial products, this newly developed self-cleaning additive has a wide response spectrum extended to the visible light range.
-Evaluation on the appropriate formulation for paints and coatings to maximise the performance and application of self-cleaning paints is on-going.
+Evaluation on the appropriate formulation for paints and coatings to maximise the performance and application of self-cleaning paints were completed with promising results.